 Timeline for EMBA Students

-- Complete the most recent FAFSA application online.
+- Complete the Free Application for Federal Student Aid (FAFSA) online.
 The FAFSA is used to determine federal student loan eligibility.

 - If you are applying for a private loan, please submit an application directly to the private lender of your choice.
 You may apply for a semester-only loan or a fall/spring loan combined.
 For a sample list of lenders, please visit the private loans page on the Stern Graduate Financial Aid website.
 Typical processing time is 3-4 weeks.
 Please plan accordingly.